FIFA World Cup 2018: 9 World Cup predictions that should be on your radar

 Croatia

-Luka Modric and Ivan Rakitic are a world class pair in the middle of the park, and while a knockout round meeting with France seems likely, I would not be shocked to see them overcome a Les Bleus side that have been unimpressive of late.
+Luka Modric and Ivan Rakitic are a world-class pair in the middle of the park, and while a knockout round meeting with France seems likely, I would not be shocked to see them overcome a Les Bleus side that has been unimpressive of late.

 Sergej Milinkovic-Savic